CHN Logo CHN Banner

 Help is Available

 The California Homeschool Network was founded to aid you in having a successful homeschool experience.
 CHN's Local Contacts are willing to provide information and discuss your concerns.
 If you are in an area without a Local Contact, call our toll-free Homeschool Hotline, 1 (800) 327-5339.
-Leave your name, phone number, and question, and a volunteer will return your call.
+If CHN is helping someone else, please leave your name, phone number, and question, and we will return your call as soon as possible.

 Through our people and our publications, the California Homeschool Network is ready to help you get off to a great start in homeschooling.
 Best wishes!